marcandre/backports/README.md

 This will make sure that Hash responds to dig, fetch_values, <, <=, >, >= and
 to_proc

-### Up to a specific Ruby version (deprecated)
+### Up to a specific Ruby version (for quick coding)

-Although this is deprecated, you can load all backports up to a specific version.
+You can load all backports up to a specific version.
 For example, to bring any
-version of Ruby mostly up to Ruby 2.4.0's standards:
+version of Ruby mostly up to Ruby 2.7.0's standards:

-    require 'backports/2.4.0'
+    require 'backports/2.7.0'

-This will bring in all the features of 1.8.7 and many features of Ruby 1.9.x all the way up to Ruby 2.4.0 (for all versions of Ruby)!
+This will bring in all the features of 1.8.7 and many features of Ruby 1.9.x all the way up to Ruby 2.7.0 (for all versions of Ruby)!

-While it is not recommended, you may `require 'backports/latest'` as a shortcut to the latest Ruby version supported.
-This is equivalent to the deprecated `require 'backports'`.
+You may `require 'backports/latest'` as a shortcut to the latest Ruby version supported.

+*Note*: For production / public gems, it is highly recommended you only require the backports you need explicitly.

 *Note*: Although I am a Ruby committer, this gem is a personal project and is not endorsed by ruby-core.